michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 > most taxpayers with a three-year window of opportunity for claiming
 > a refund.

-In other words, an extension to file taxes is not necessary when you are due a refund and do not owe any additional taxes.
-If you file your tax return after the regular filing deadline, you will not be charged any penalties or interest if you are due a refund.
-However, it is still a good idea to file your return as soon as possible to ensure you receive your refund in a timely manner.
-In some cases, you may need to file for an extension to protect your rights, such as when you need to apply for an Individual Taxpayer Identification Number (ITIN) or make contributions to a retirement account.
+In other words, an extension to file taxes is not required if you are due a refund and do not owe any additional taxes.
+Filing your tax return after the regular deadline will not result in penalties or interest if you are owed a refund.
+However, it is still a good idea to file as soon as possible to avoid delays in receiving your refund.

+In some situations, you may still want to file an extension to preserve certain rights - for example, if you need time to apply for an Individual Taxpayer Identification Number (ITIN), or if you plan to make contributions to a retirement account and want those contributions to count for the current tax year.
+Note, however, that IRA contributions (Traditional or Roth) must be made by the original tax deadline - typically April 15 - and not the extended deadline.
+Only certain plans, such as SEP IRAs or Solo 401(k)s, may allow contributions up to the extended deadline if the plan was established on time and an extension was filed.

-State taxes can be estimated similarly to federal taxes, but you should check the tax laws in your state.
-I do not have a spreadsheet for each state, but you can estimate the state tax owed by multiplying your state income by the highest state rate minus the tax you have already paid.
+State taxes can be estimated similarly to federal taxes, but you should review the tax laws specific to your state.
+I do not have a spreadsheet calculator for each state, but as a rough estimate, you can multiply your state taxable income by the highest marginal tax rate in your state, then subtract any state income tax already withheld or paid.

-For your convenience, a table of tax authorities including the United States, District of Columbia, and the 50 states, their highest tax rate, and payment address is provided below:
+For your convenience, the table below lists the highest tax rate and payment URL for each state, as well as the District of Columbia and the United States (federal government).

 | Tax authority  | Highest Rate | Payment URL                                              |
 | ---------------| ------------| --------------------------------------------------------|